J. Hareendran Nair: Biography

-His medical career started as a research fellow at Poojappura Regional Research Institute, but he submitted his resignation from the service when he was transferred to the central Kerala town of Shornur in 1986.
+His medical career started as a research fellow at Poojappura Regional Research Institute.
+He submitted his resignation from the service when he was transferred to the central Kerala town of Shornur in 1986.
 Nair spent the next two years in the formation of Sree Dhanwanthari Ayurvedics, the forerunner of Pankajakasthuri Herbals India Ltd [PHIL], which came into stream in 1988 at Poovachal.
-The early days were difficult, which changed in 1996 when Nair launched ayurvedic over-the-counter products under the brand name Pankajakasthuri, a name coined combining his mother's name, Pankajam, and his eldest daughter's name, Kasturi.
+The early days were difficult, however this changed in 1996 when Nair launched ayurvedic over-the-counter products under the brand name Pankajakasthuri, a name coined combining his mother's name, Pankajam, and his eldest daughter's name, Kasturi.

 Hareendran Nair is married to Asha who is involved in the business at administrative levels.
 The couple has two daughters, both studying ayurvedic medicine.
 The family lives in Thiruvananthapuram.

 Pankajakasthuri

 Hareendran Nair found Pankajakasthuri in 1988, under the name Sree Dhanwanthari Ayurvedics at Poovachal, in Thiruvananthapuram.
 In 1996, the brand Pankajakasthuri was launched and the company's name was changed to Pankajakasthuri Herbals Pvt Ltd. Over the years, the establishment has grown to cover the parent company dealing in over-the-counter ayurvedic products, Pankajakasthuri Panchakarama spas, Pankajakasthuri Jeevanam clinics and Pankajakasthuri Ayurveda Hospital, Herbal garden and Pankajakasthuri Ayurveda Medical College, in Killi near Kattakkada, which opened on 28 August 2002, which is stated to be the first self-financed ayurveda medical college in Kerala.